yperea/quiron/JOURNAL.md

   possible for class examples, I am back to the structure tomcat requires which meant eliminating the role and user_role tables.

-Regenerated the database diagrams to account for above.
+Regenerated the database diagrams to person for above.

 The current config is set such that anyone can view pages listed immediately under the web directory.
 The pages in the "user" directory require login